mattriley/agile-avatars/README.md

 ### ❖ core

 Provides _pure domain functions_.
 The name "core" comes from [Functional Core, Imperative Shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) providing a home for [pure functions](#pure-functions) which are accessed by services.
 Without core, services would be interlaced with pure and impure functions, making them harder to test and reason about.

-Modules that produce side effects are not accessible to core to help prevent accidental side effects.

-The util module provides lower level pure functions and is accessible to core as purity can be maintained.

-Config is also accessible to core.
-Technically, config could be mutated, producing side effects putting the purity of core at risk.
-This could be prevented by making config immutable by deeply "freezing" the object.
-I'm drawing a line here and choosing not to force immutability, but to treat objects as immutable; to avoid mutation of objects as a convention.

 __Example: A pure function__